Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Block foundation

-Construction of strip foundations
+Construction of a strip foundation

 Barn without foundation